raphCode/master-thesis-muzero/theory.typ

 new !net performs better than the current one.
 In contrast, !az only uses a single !net.
 It always uses the latest !net parameters for selfplay data generation.

+!az uses the same hyperparameters as !agoz, except for the number of MCTS simulations and the Dirichlet exploration noise.
+Specifically, !az employs only 800 MCTS simulations per move during selfplay, as opposed to 1600 simulations for !agoz.
+The Dirichlet noise (see @eq-dirichlet_exploration) is adjusted based on the !g:
+!az uses $alpha = {0.3, 0.15, 0.03}$ for chess, shogi and Go respectively.

 The publication shows that the !az training approach is feasable of generalization by evaluating it on Go, chess and shogi.